scriptmancer/http/README.md

-# Nazim HTTP
+# Scriptmancer HTTP

-HTTP foundation layer for the Nazim framework.
+HTTP foundation layer for the Scriptmancer framework.
 This package provides a lightweight, modern, and PSR-7 compliant HTTP implementation.

 ## Requirements